Deemocean/zsh-kali/README.md

 ```
 git clone https://github.com/statropy/zsh-macos.git
 mv ~/.zshrc ~/.zshrc.orig
-ln -s ./zsh-macos/.zshrc ~/.zshrc
+ln -s <path-to-your-git-clone-dir>/.zshrc ~/.zshrc
 ```

-In the Terminal Preferences for the selected Profile, change the font to `Menlo for Powerline`.
+In the Terminal Preferences for the selected Profile, change the font to `JetBrain Mono`.
 Quit and restart Terminal.

 To add your own alias or other commands without having to edit `.zshrc`, create a `.alias` file in the home directory.
 The `.zshrc` file will load it if it exists.